Ultimate Christmas fair food

-Do you need inspiration on what food works well at a
+Do you need inspiration for Christmas fair food stalls?

-festive kitchen as part of our Christmas fair.
-We decorated tables
+kitchen as part of our Christmas fair.
+We decorated tables with

 sauce, hot dogs, Bailey's coffee, warmed mulled cider, and hot